Introduction

 We are aware that the 2023, 2022 and 2021 air quality annual status reports are not fully compliant with accessiblity regulations and some assistive technologies such as screen readers will not be able to fully access the information it contains.
 If you have any problems accessing the information in these reports, please contact us at airquality@lbhf.gov.uk.

-To help, we’ve drafted a new five-year Air Quality Action Plan (AQAP).
+After our consultation earlier this year the council has produced a new five-year Air Quality Action Plan (AQAP) for 2025-2030 that was adopted on the 16 December 2024.
 It lays out the steps we will take to:

 Road traffic is the biggest source of air pollution in London